Ruben Um Nyobè: Trade Union Activity

-Um Nyobé was initiated into the Confédération générale du travail (CGT), a union that fought against the partition on Cameroon into Anglophone and Francophone regions in 1947.
-Due to the efforts of CGT, Um Nyobé and the members of the CGT began spreading the message of independence and denouncing the Catholic religion that justified and advocated for colonization and slavery.
+Um Nyobè was initiated into the Confédération générale du travail (CGT), a union that fought against the partition of Cameroon into Anglophone and Francophone regions, in 1947.
+Due to the efforts of CGT, Um Nyobè and its members began spreading the message of independence and denouncing the Catholic religion which they believed justified and advocated for colonization and slavery.
 His efforts managed to unite diverse ethnic groups to join the resistance against the French.
 He was named "Mpodol Ion", which meant speaker of the nation or spokesman in the native language of the people of Bassa.
-His friends called him Mpodol, which meant "prophet", due to the belief that it was a biblical mandate for him to lead and speak as their prophet.
+His friends called him Mpodol, which meant "prophet", because they believed it was his biblical mandate to lead and speak as their prophet.

 In September 1945, settlers opened fire in Douala on a strike demonstration that eventually turned into a riot.
 According to the colonial authorities, the official death toll was 8 (and 20 wounded), However this count has been disputed.
 The ensuing repression against the USCC and its leaders led a new generation of activists to take over the leadership with Um Nyobè becoming general secretary of the union in 1947.

 The second major event is the creation of the African Democratic Rally.
 Um Nyobè was present in Bamako in September 1946 for the first party congress as a representative of the USCC.
 Back in Cameroon, he worked to create a Cameroonian party following this dynamic, which led to the founding of the Union des populations du Cameroun (UPC) by USCC trade unionists on the night of 10 April 1948 in a café-bar in Douala.
 If he was not present at the time of the foundation, he was nevertheless propelled to the head in November 1948.